George Raynor (pirate): His Ship

-Some sources show the Batchelor's Delight in the hands of former crewman (and associate of Cook's) James Kelley after Raynor's departure; Kelley continued his piracy in the Indian Ocean before he was captured by Moorish pirates in 1692.
+Other sources show the Batchelor's Delight in the hands of former crewman (and associate of Cook's) James Kelley ("James Gilliam") after Raynor's departure; Kelley continued his piracy in the Indian Ocean before he was captured by Moorish pirates in 1692.
 They burned his ship and killed many of the pirates, but Kelley and a few of his crew escaped their captors and made their way back to Madagascar.
 There they sailed with Robert Culliford for a time before returning to America alongside William Kidd; soon afterwards they were arrested, transported to London for trial, and executed.
-However, there were known to be multiple ships of the same name (Bachelor's Delight / Batchelor's Delight) operating in the same time period; some sources say that Raynor and crew abandoned the Batchelor's Delight at Madagascar (where Kelley claimed it), so it is possible that the ship Loyal Jamaica in which Raynor returned to the Carolinas was a captured prize ship (perhaps renamed) and not Davis' original ship.
+It is possible that Raynor and crew abandoned the Batchelor's Delight at Madagascar (where Kelley claimed it), so that the ship Loyal Jamaica in which Raynor returned to the Carolinas may have been a captured prize ship (renamed), or possibly a purchased or hired vessel, and not Davis' original ship.